pylint-dev/pylint/doc/faq.rst

 Pylint expects the name of a package or module as its argument.
 As a convenience, you can give it a file name if it's possible to guess a module name from the file's path using the python path.
-Some examples :
+Some examples:

 "pylint mymodule.py" should always work since the current working directory is automatically added on top of the python path